aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 * Do not include any other files/folders, otherwise points will be deducted.

 See how to create the archive file for submission at [here](../MakeArchive.md).
+## Rubrics
+- Q/A: +12 points (+1 point for each question)
+- Code: +2 points
+  - +1 for completing filter class
+  - +1 for completing aggregate class
+- Following submission instructions: +1 point

 ## Useful Hadoop Filesystem Commands